Bolivia TV: As Televisión Boliviana

-With the arrival of private stations, TVB's programming first reached 15 hours a day of broadcast starting at 9:00 a.m.
-It started the day with a talk show until 12:00 p.m., then a sports program followed, hence cartoons, films and youth programs in the afternoons.
-The newscast was also broadcast at night, followed by a soap opera, and to finish, a movie from the great collection of dubbed classics that the channel had in its archive was broadcast.
+With the arrival of private stations, TVB's programming first reached 15 hours a day of broadcast starting at 9:00 am.
+It started the day with a talk show until 12:00 pm, then a sports program followed, followed by cartoons, films and youth programs in the afternoons.
+The newscast was also broadcast at night, followed by a telenovela, and to finish, a movie from the large back catalog of dubbed classics that the channel had in its archive was broadcast.

-After 1987, the station was known as "the channel of the Holy Spirit" since, due to its low power and constant interference from other media, the signal could not be fully received.
+After 1987, the station was known as "the channel of the Holy Spirit" (el canal del Espíritu Santo) because, due to its low power and constant interference from other media outlets, the signal could not be fully received.
 At that stage, TVB was putting aside commercial programming to focus on cultural, educational and news programs.

+In 1991, TVB started satellite broadcasts and bought 120 10-watt transmitters.
+These advances were possible thanks to money obtained from a Spanish credit.
+Other networks would later start their satellite broadcasts.
 In 1993, Canal 7 was the first media outlet in Bolivia to start its satellite broadcasts, but its terrestrial signal at that time left much to be desired.
 Having released a new 10 kW transmitter and new equipment donated by the Government of Spain, in a short time they began to show defects, needed spare parts and stopped working.
 The TVB signal was barely visible.

 It was in each special event like the 1994 USA World Cup when TVB showed its power and coverage, reaching with its repeaters to places that were not covered by private stations.

 The World Cup in France in 1998 was the last one broadcast by TV Boliviana, which was made with joint broadcasts together with ATB.
+That same year, TVB upgraded its satellite system to digital.

 From 2000 to 2007, the station broadcast NHK World programming.